awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 # Amazon ECS IAM Policy Examples<a name="IAMPolicyExamples"></a>

-The following examples show policy statements that you could use to control the permissions that IAM users have to Amazon ECS\.
+The following examples show policy statements that you could use to control the permissions that IAM users have for Amazon ECS\.

 **Topics**
 + [Amazon ECS First Run Wizard](#first-run-permissions)